gieseking-lab/indo-analysis/README.md

 to get the output files `benzene.orb`, `benzene.osc`, and `benzene.sigma`.

 From `benzene.osc`, the first absorption peak comes from a doubly degenerate set of states at 6.2211 eV, states 4 and 5.
-Looking at `benzene.out`, state 4 is primarily a linear combination of configurations 4 and 5.
+Looking at `benzene.out`, state 4 is primarily a linear combination of configurations 4 and 5, with a smaller contribution from configuration 33 that we will ignore.
+The three printed configurations sum to 96.29% of the total contributions to this state; if `WRTCONF` was set to a lower value in `benzene.mop`, more of the minor contributions would be printed.

 ```
 State    4  6.2211     CI coeff  CI percent